Bangkok: Me luv you not so long time

 Observations, thoughts, tips

 – Tuk-tuks.
-Maybe take it once for the novelty of it.
-But otherwise avoid them: they’re dangerous, overpriced, and you’ll usually always be hassled for a tour (and it’s often shady).
+Take it once for the novelty of it.
+It’s fun.
+But otherwise avoid them: they’re dangerous, overpriced, and you’ll usually always be hassled for a tour.

 – Taxis.
 I’ve visited Bangkok a few times and it’s getting harder and harder to find a taxi driver who wants to turn on the meter.
 They only want to deal with tourists that agree to a (high) fixed price.
 I’ve found it shocking to have taxi drivers basically just say “no”.
 Note: taxis in Bangkok are required by law to use a meter and if people are settling for a fixed rate they’re just making it bad for everyone else.